Instacart Business Operations Manager Salary | $170K-$242K+ | Levels.fyi

 Business Operations Manager compensation at Instacart totals $210K per year for L6.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Average Total Compensation